 According to some experts, this creates dilemmas in relationships.
 You’ll find that you’ll be in a relationship where you don’t love your partner or vice versa.
 Or, you may be in a situation where you’re in love, but circumstances make it hard for the both of you to be together.

-2. Avoid Door Facing the Bed
+2. Avoid Door Facing the Bed Directly

 You’ve probably also heard this a thousand times, and some of you may refer to this as the renowned “coffin position”.
+This term takes its name from the practice of how we carry the dead through open doors, either head or feet first.

 But this applies to any position.
 Meaning, it’s not just sleeping with your feet facing the door.
 As long as the door faces the bed, your bed placement is not ideal in terms of Feng Shui.
+Placing your bed in line with the door puts you directly in the path of the energy that flows through the entryway, which can disrupt your sleep.

 This rule also applies to any door, such as the restroom door (if your bedroom is a master bedroom).